 If you’d like to join us from Tokyo, we’d love to have you with us!

-Take the following service on the Tokaido Shinkansen line:
+Take the following services on the Tokaido Shinkansen line:

 Departing Tokyo Station – Arriving Nagoya Station

-Rather than heading straight back to Tokyo, we recommend staying in Nagoya after the tour.
+Rather than heading straight back to Tokyo, we recommend staying in Nagoya after the tour or booking accommodation in Hikone or Ise.

 For international visitors holding a Japan Rail (JR) Pass, both train services (including reservations) can be used without any additional charge.